How To Find Mental Health Services

 SMART Recovery SMART Recovery is the leading self-empowering addiction recovery support group.
-Participants learn tools for addiction recovery based on the latest scientific research and participate in a world-wide community which includes free, self-empowering, science-based mutual help groups.
+Participants learn addiction recovery tools based on the latest scientific research and participate in a world-wide community that includes free, self-empowering, science-based mutual help groups.

 Allsup provides non-attorney representation when applying for SSDI.
 Phone: 800-279-4357

-Needhelppayingbills.com provides information on state and local assistance programs, charity organizations and resources that provide help paying bills, mortgage assistance, debt relief and more.
+Needhelppayingbills.com provides information on state and local assistance programs, charity organizations, and resources that help pay bills, mortgage assistance, debt relief, and more.

 NeedyMeds provides information on available patient assistance programs.
 Phone: 1-800-503-6897